aws-samples/aws-incident-response-playbooks-workshop/README.md

 Preferred deployment method for those with little coding and AWS experience.
 * Login to your AWS Account
 * Go to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation)
-* Create stack using cdk/cdk.out/CoreStack.yaml from the cloned repository
-* Create stack using cdk/cdk.out/SimulationStack.yaml from the cloned repository
+* Create stack using cdk/cdk.out/WorkshopStack.yaml from the cloned repository

 Refer to this page for getting started with [AWS CloudFormation](https://aws.amazon.com/cloudformation/getting-started/).